ssslab-hgu/ssslab-hgu.github.io/_docs/researchAI.md

 <br/>

-### EEG-inception: an accurate and robust end-to-end neural networkfor EEG-based motor imagery classification
+### EEG-inception: an accurate and robust end-to-end neural network for EEG-based motor imagery classification